 In 2012, Facebook’s global revenue was already some $5 billion, with around 5,000 employees on the payroll.
 However, the company’s IPO that year raised in excess of $16 billion, which helped build the company to a market cap of $630 billion by January 2020, with 2018 figures showing some $55 billion in global revenue and more than 40,000 employees worldwide – all demonstrating the considerable economic impact of the IPO.

-Investing in stocks and major stock indices is a way for individual investors – not just venture capitalists – to take an ownership in successful enterprises and accumulate wealth.
+While representing a risk to capital, investing in stocks and major stock indices is a potential way for individual investors – not just venture capitalists – to take an ownership in successful enterprises and accumulate wealth.
 This capital can then be reinvested or spent, impacting the economy.
 Stocks have historically proven the best way to beat inflation in the long term, with some indices showing triple digit returns since the beginning of the century.

 3. Stock Markets can Measure Economic Strength